 The main use of this property is to override resources built into a VM executable.
 If the property is not set, it is computed based on the location of the VM or application executable.
 If the executable's parent folder is bin the property is set to the parent of the bin folder.
-Otherwise it is set to the parent of the executable.
-If the parent directory of the executable cannot be determined (lacking operating system functionality) the value of this property is undefined.

-Note that setting this property does not affect the bootclasspath.
-This is set through the VM option -Xbootclasspath; see Section 13.1.2.
+Otherwise, or if the parent directory of the executable cannot be determined (lacking operating system functionality) the value of this property and derived properties such as the bootclasspath may be undefined.
+It might then be necessary to set this property and the bootclasspath explicitly on the command line through the VM options -D and -Xbootclasspath.
+Note that setting this property on the command line does not affect the bootclasspath, so it must be set as well.